 Data quality vs. data integrity

-Data quality and data integrity are sometimes referred to interchangeably; alternatively, some people treat data integrity as a facet of data accuracy in the data quality process.
+Data quality and data integrity are sometimes referred to interchangeably; alternatively, some people treat data integrity as a facet of data accuracy or a separate dimension of data quality.
 More generally, though, data integrity is seen as a broader concept that combines data quality, data governance and data protection mechanisms to address data accuracy, consistency and security as a whole.

 In that broader view, data integrity focuses on integrity from both logical and physical standpoints.
 Logical integrity includes data quality measures and database attributes such as referential integrity, which ensures that related data elements in different database tables are valid.
 Physical integrity involves access controls and other security measures designed to prevent data from being modified or corrupted by unauthorized users, as well as backup and disaster recovery protections.